OpenMP: History

 The OpenMP Architecture Review Board (ARB) published its first API specifications, OpenMP for Fortran 1.0, in October 1997.
 In October the following year they released the C/C++ standard.
 2000 saw version 2.0 of the Fortran specifications with version 2.0 of the C/C++ specifications being released in 2002.
 Version 2.5 is a combined C/C++/Fortran specification that was released in 2005.

 Up to version 2.0, OpenMP primarily specified ways to parallelize highly regular loops, as they occur in matrix-oriented numerical programming, where the number of iterations of the loop is known at entry time.
 This was recognized as a limitation, and various task parallel extensions were added to implementations.
 In 2005, an effort to standardize task parallelism was formed, which published a proposal in 2007, taking inspiration from task parallelism features in Cilk, X10 and Chapel.

 Version 3.0 was released in May 2008.
 Included in the new features in 3.0 is the concept of tasks and the task construct, significantly broadening the scope of OpenMP beyond the parallel loop constructs that made up most of OpenMP 2.0.
+OpenMP 3.1 was released in September 2011, enhancing tasking with features like task finalization (final clause) and task dependencies (depend clause).
+It also improved support for Fortran 2003 and added atomic construct enhancements.